| Time/Venue |

 Abdominal Wall Parastomal Hernia Management in 2026— Prevention, Repairs and Developments

-Chairs: Adele Sayers (Sheffield) and Jonathan Evans (Nottingham)
+Chairs: Adele Sayers (Sheffield), Jonathan Evans (Nottingham)

 |